reza899/AutoSDLC/Docs/63-TDD-Implementation-Guide.md

 ## Overview

 This guide provides a comprehensive approach to Test-Driven Development (TDD) in the AutoSDLC system.
 Our TDD implementation is strict: tests are written first based on product specifications, verified to fail completely, and only then is implementation code written. **No mocks are used** - all tests work with real implementations.
+All agent interactions during TDD use BAML framework for schema-validated, type-safe test specifications and results.

 ## TDD Principles in AutoSDLC